marsaldev/customerfield/README.md

 ## Installation

-Download the master branch as zip, rename the folder in customerfield (remove the "-master" part), install as normal module as well
+* Download the master branch as zip, rename the folder in customerfield (remove the "-master" part), install as normal module as well, or clone repository in your /modules folder
+* Run composer dump-autoload in the module

 ## Contributing